 Chairs for artists and students who wish to draw from exhibits may be had by asking the nearest attendant.
-Amateur photographers may get permission from any information desk to take pictures in the Museum halls.
+Amateur photographers may take pictures in the Museum halls.
 Professional photographers may get permission from the Division of Photography.
 The use of a tripod and careful exposure with a light meter is recommended for most Museum photography.